Vernon Winfrey, Oprah's father and former councilman, has died – KION546

 By Alaa Elassar, CNN

-Vernon Winfrey, Oprah Winfrey’s father, died late Friday, Oprah announced in a statement.
+Vernon Winfrey, Oprah Winfrey’s father, died late Friday after battling cancer, Oprah announced in a statement.
 He was 89.

 “Yesterday with family surrounding his bedside I had the sacred honor of witnessing the man responsible for my life, take his last breath,” Oprah said in a tribute to her father shared on Instagram.
 “We could feel Peace enter the room at his passing.”